Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/data-pipeline/excluded-articles.md

 ### Excluded content

-The [`excluded_content_tab`](in Google Drive under `LLM Exploration/Health Hub/User Annotation/Step 1 Harmonisation and Optimisation Checks`) file contains articles that should be placed in the 'excluded articles' tab of user annotation Excel sheet.
+The `excluded_content_tab`(in Google Drive under `LLM Exploration/Health Hub/User Annotation/Step 1 Harmonisation and Optimisation Checks`) file contains articles that should be placed in the 'excluded articles' tab of user annotation Excel sheet.
 This file is generated using the `content-optimization/notebooks/exclude_articles.ipynb` notebook.

 Articles flagged for duplicated URLs or content will be excluded from this tab, as they are considered backend data issues.
 Specifically, this includes one article (Article ID: 1445972) marked for removal due to "duplicated content," two articles (Article IDs: 1444417, 1445629) flagged for "duplicated URLs," and one article (Article ID: 1445829) identified as a "recipe."
 The last article was flagged as a recipe first due to the ordering of flags in the data processing pipeline, even though it also had duplicated content.